So, you are the IT department in charge of your home office backups. Congratulations, and letâs go to work.

 If you choose to amend the situation by keeping your »most important« data, and your »work in progress« on your desktop computer or notebook, and to »synchronize« that to the NAS, you have gained a bit of redundancy only, but your backup concept enters a slightly foggy state, with some guesswork where the current version is, per data item.

-Hereâs a few precautions to take, and potential improvements to make:
+Here’s a few precautions to take, and potential improvements to make:

-- Authorized electronic access â Enable encryption, and configure access control beyond the point of just letting every user account access everything.
+• Authorized electronic access – Enable encryption, and configure access control beyond the point of just letting every user account access everything.

-- Time travel â Most NAS appliances support periodic snapshots, based on native snapshot capabilities of their internal file system, e.g. btrfs or ZFS).
+• Time travel – Most NAS appliances support periodic snapshots, based on native snapshot capabilities of their internal file system, e.g. btrfs or ZFS).
 Also, since snapshots can be taken in virtually no time, this reduces Consistency issues.
 Still, this is not a backup yet, and Time travel is only locally available.

-- The more trusted system takes control, Time travel, Separation and Offsite copy â If supported by its internal file system, your NAS or file server may allow for very fast remote replication of snapshots to another, remote NAS of the same brand, or to another remote server (with backup media formatted to the same file system).
+• The more trusted system takes control, Time travel, Separation and Offsite copy – If supported by its internal file system, your NAS or file server may allow for very fast remote replication of snapshots to another, remote NAS of the same brand, or to another remote server (with backup media formatted to the same file system).
 This would be a push, i.e. the system hosting your live data would have access to the backup NAS.

-However, we strongly discourage you from setting up such push replication tasks on your live data system.
-Go for a pull, from elsewhere.
-For our reasons why, and ways how to, see below under Why your live data system shouldnât do backups, and who should. - The more trusted system takes control, Offsite copy â If sufficient cloud storage space is available, and your live data system supports replication to it, you may be tempted to set up a push task for that.
+• The more trusted system takes control, Offsite copy – If sufficient cloud storage space is available, and your live data system supports replication to it, you may be tempted to set up a push task for that.
 Have a look at the section on Data in the cloud below, for some caveats.
 Still we strongly discourage you from a push, controlled by your live data system.

 If you follow all of these recommendations, you can arrive at: